nymtech/developer-tutorials/nym-cosmos-service/README.md

 - [ ] write tutorial in dev portal
 - [ ] add another query - maybe for a contract
 - [ ] lay the groundwork for step 2 - coconut credential generation
+- [ ] tutorial 3 : service that consumes credential